-Rachel has served on many boards and advisory committees, including the TED Conference, The American Center in Paris, the Center for Cultural Innovation, the James Irvine Foundation, Open Society Institute (Soros Funds), The National Endowment for the Arts, Streb Dance Company and Poets House.
-She is a founding member of New York City’s Committee on Urban Entrepreneurship.
-Rachel is a frequent guest lecturer at New York University, Lesley University, and University of Chicago.
+Rachel has served on many boards and advisory committees, including the TED Conference (where she was a Fellow in 2004), The American Center in Paris, the Center for Cultural Innovation, the James Irvine Foundation, Open Society Institute (Soros Funds), The National Endowment for the Arts, Streb Dance Company and Poets House.
+She is a founding member of New York City’s Committee on Urban Entrepreneurship and is a frequent guest lecturer at New York University, Lesley University, University of Chicago and Kellogg School of Business at Northwestern University.
 She graduated Summa Cum Laude from Harvard University.

 Rachel is co-founder and co-host of The Big Payoff, a podcast for women on the rise.
 She lives in New York City.